 We wish to avoid having children darting in and out between parked cars, please be careful in the parking lot!

 If the school districts are off because of bad weather or send students home early, it is likely we will not have classes that evening.
 Announcements for weather closings will be made through New Jersey Storm Watch local Stations and are also posted on St. Barnabas Facebook page.
+We ask that you sign up with the appropriate REMIND number to receive messages.

 TEXTBOOKS and ASSIGNMENTS: